erikrrodriguez/dc-metro/README.md

 - allow multiple train stations
 - allow buses (each stop you want to track needs the regional code from [this map](https://opendata.dc.gov/datasets/DCGIS::metro-bus-stops/explore?location=38.923580%2C-77.046055%2C10))
 - Use a "page" system to mix and match any number of trains/buses
-- show metro rail and bus incidents
+- optionally show metro rail and bus incidents
 - implement a "walking distance" modifier to ignore trains/buses you cannot get to in time.
+- Errors/Crashes will display on the board
 - Updated to CircuitPython 10 and corresponding libraries.
-- Errors/Crashes will display on the board

 Thanks to:
 - Scott Garcia (scottiegarcia) for help with Metrohero API (RIP), tidying, and implementing shut off hours for the board
-- ScottKekoaShay for auto swapping between train platforms (now replaced by page system)
+- ScottKekoaShay for initial implementation of swapping between train platforms (now replaced by page system)

 CircuitPython 10 does away with the "secrets.py" and now uses a "settings.toml".
 You'll need to create one in the board's directory.
 Documentation is [here](https://learn.adafruit.com/scrolling-countdown-timer/create-your-settings-toml-file).
 The file should look like:
 ```
 CIRCUITPY_WIFI_SSID = "[your wifi name here]"
 CIRCUITPY_WIFI_PASSWORD = "[your wifi password here]"
+wmata_api_key = "[your api key]"
 aio_username = "[your user name]"
 aio_key = "[your api key]"
 timezone = "America/New_York"
-wmata_api_key = "[your api key]"
 ```

-Original project documentation below, I'm too lazy to add a new .gif:
+Original project documentation below (with some edits by me), I'm too lazy to add a new .gif:

 # Washington DC Metro Train Sign
 This project contains the source code to create your own Washington DC Metro sign.
 It was written using CircuitPython targeting the [Adafruit Matrix Portal](https://www.adafruit.com/product/4745) and is optimized for 64x32 RGB LED matrices.